romariorios/apolo/README.md

     run 'ls -la "foo bar"'
     run{'ls', '-la', 'foo bar'}

-Executing the command as `run.bg` will spawn the process in the background.
+Executing the command as `run.bg` will spawn the process in the background and return a table for the resulting process.
+The process table has its own functions and variables (see `jobs` for more info).

 Executing the command as `run.env` will run the command with the current environment plus the variables defined in `env_table`: